tpaschalis/patron/docs/other/Reliability.md

 The circuit breaker supports a half-open state which allows to probe for successful responses in order to close the circuit again.
 Every aspect of the circuit breaker is configurable via its settings.

-The action to be executed has the following signature type:
+The action to be executed has the signature type of:

 ```go
 type Action func() (interface{}, error)
 ```

-and following aspects can be configured:
+and its following aspects can be configured:

 - The threshold for the circuit to open
 - The timeout after which we set the state to half-open and allow retries